China manufacturing activity in January close to 2-year high

-BEIJING (AP) — China started 2017 on a high note according to results of a survey released Wednesday that showed manufacturing expanded in January at close to its fastest pace in two years.
+BEIJING (AP) — Chinese manufacturing expanded in January at close to its fastest pace in two years as heavy government spending and a bank lending boom helped to keep economic activity steady headed into 2017, a survey showed Wednesday.

-Heavy government spending and a boom in bank lending and real estate are helping to counter a slowdown that took growth in the world’s second-largest economy to 6.7 percent last year, the weakest rate since 1990.

 The National Bureau of Statistics’ purchasing managers index showed manufacturing growth at 51.4 on a 100-point scale on which numbers above 50 indicate an expansion.
 That was down only slightly from November’s two-year high of 51.7.

+Growth in the world’s second-largest economy declined to 6.7 percent last year, down from 2015’s 6.9 percent and the weakest rate since 1990.
+Heavy government spending and a boom in real estate sales and bank lending helped prevent it from cooling further.

-Forecasters expect growth to weaken further this year, however, as regulators try to cool what analysts warn is a dangerously fast run-up in debt and rising housing costs.
+Forecasters expect growth to weaken further this year as regulators try to cool what analysts warns is a dangerously fast run-up in debt and rising housing costs.
 The International Monetary Fund is predicting this year’s growth will slow to 6.5 percent.

 Most Read Stories